tenzir/tenzir/docs/docs/use-vast/ingest/README.md

   vast import -t argus.record csv
 ```

-## Discard events at parse time
+## Discard events from a data source

+To reduce the volume of a data source or to filter out unwanted content, you can
-An optional filter expression allows for importing the relevant subset of
+provide a filter expression to the `import` command.

-information only.
-For example, you might want to import Suricata Eve JSON, but
+For example, you might want to import Suricata Eve JSON, but skip over all
-skip over all events of type `suricata.stats`.
+events of type `suricata.stats`:

 ```bash
 vast import suricata '#type != "suricata.stats"' < path/to/eve.json